 Th $18 billion investment by Obama and several governors is paying off.
 Slow Zones were reduced and trains were added in California, Virginia, North Carolina, Washington, Oregon, Illinois, Michigan, Indiana, Wisconsin, Missouri, New Hampshire and Maine.
 Amtrak’s federal subsidy has declined to only 15% of operating budget due to growing patronage on these upgraded routes.

 Aware that $18 billion would not solve passenger rail issues nationwide, President Obama envisioned an interstate transportation solution that glues isolated HSR projects together.
 He wanted to “kick-start an Interstate High Speed Rail System to serve 80% of Americans by 2035.”
 If successful, President Obama would create a transportation legacy similar to President Eisenhower’s Interstate Highway System.

-The planned Interstate Highway System that officially broke ground in 1956, was completed in 1992.
-To increase public utility, it was augmented with beltways and thruways that finished construction in all the important routes by 2011.
-Interstate Highways could therefore, go into “Maintenance Mode” to repair highways and replace 40 to 45 year old interchanges and bridges.
+The planned Interstate Highway System completed in 1992.
+Even additional beltways and thruways completed by 2011.
+Interstate Highways could therefore, go into “Maintenance Mode” to repair highways and replace their 40-to-45 year old interchanges and bridges.

-Since America needed more jobs to emerge from the Great Recession and the 6-Year U.S. Surface Transportation Bill was coming up for renewal in Summer 2010, President Obama believed that timing was right to start building an Interstate High Speed Rail System, expand Rapid Transit, and focus Highway funds on maintenance, not expansion.
+Since America needed more jobs to emerge from the Great Recession of 2008 and the 6-Year U.S. Surface Transportation Bill was coming up for renewal in Summer 2010, President Obama believed that timing was right to address those problems.
+He proposed to build a Interstate High Speed Rail System, expand Rapid Transit, and focus Highway funds on maintenance, not expansion.

-Two powerful anti-HSR forces are still working behind the scenes to prevent Interstate High Speed Rail.
-More about them in Part 3.
-Before that, see why nearly every other leading or emerging nation is aggressively building an Intercity HSR System in Part 2.
+Two powerful anti-HSR forces are still working behind the scenes to prevent an Interstate High Speed Rail System.
+Before reading about them in Part 3, see why nearly every other leading or emerging nation is aggressively building an Intercity HSR System in Part 2.